-Our Board of Directors has appointed the members of the Compensation Committee, consisting exclusively of "independent" directors.
-The Compensation Committee is authorized to determine and approve, or make recommendations to our Board of Directors with respect to, the cash compensation of our executive officers, including our Named Executive Officers, and to grant or recommend the grant of stock-based compensation to our executive officers.
-The Compensation Committee currently makes most compensation-related decisions regarding our executive officers.
+Our Board of Directors has appointed the members of the Compensation Committee, which consists solely of independent directors.
+The Compensation Committee is authorized to determine and approve, or make recommendations to our Board of Directors for approval with respect to, the cash compensation of our executive officers, including our Named Executive Officers, and to grant, or recommend the grant of, stock-based compensation to our executive officers, including our Named Executive Officers.
+The Compensation Committee currently makes compensation-related decisions regarding our executive officers.